flexivrobotics/flexiv_ros2/README.md

 ros2 launch flexiv_gripper flexiv_gripper.launch.py robot_sn:=[robot_sn]
 ```

-Or, you can also start the gripper control with the robot driver:
+Or, you can also start the gripper control with the robot driver if the gripper is Flexiv Grav:

 ```bash
 ros2 launch flexiv_bringup rizon.launch.py robot_sn:=[robot_sn] load_gripper:=true